2rueSid/nvim_config/cheatsheet.md

 - `gg`: Move to the beginning of the file.
 - `G`: Move to the end of the file.
 - `[number][command]`: Perform `[command]` `[number]` times; e.g., `10+w` moves 10 words forward.
+- { - moves cursor paragrpaht top, paragmraph means to the next whitespace
+- } - moves cursor paragraph down;
+- :x - goes to the line x in file

 ### Finding Characters